argilla-io/argilla/docs/getting_started/concepts.rst

 .. code-block:: python

    record = rb.TextClassificationRecord(
-        inputs="I can't wait to travel to Egypts and visit the pyramids",
+        text="I can't wait to travel to Egypts and visit the pyramids",

         multi_label = True,